Majorca With Kids | 7 of the Best Things To Do with Kids

 The warm climate and short two hour flight from the UK makes Majorca a very popular destination for a first family holiday abroad with a baby or toddler too.

 Accommodation wise, Majorca is well equipped for families and there are plenty of family friendly hotels or villa options to suit all budgets.
+(For 2 bedroomed all inclusive family hotels in Majorca see here.)
 Look out for the mini ‘train’ which takes you round local areas too!
 You’ll see many spots to alight!

 If you decide to venture from your pool, here are some of my recommendations for family travel in Majorca.
 Bear in mind some activities are open only from April to October.